ThomasGesseyJones/FullyBayesianForecastsExample/README.rst

 .. code:: bash

-    python verification_with_polychord.py 0.1
+    python verification_with_polychord.py 0 0.1
     python train_evidence_network.py 0.1
     python visualize_forecasts.py 0.1

 Two other files of interest are:

 - fbf_utilities.py: which defines IO functions
-  needed by the three scripts and a utility function to assemble the data simulators for the noise-only and noisy-signal model.
+  needed by the three scripts, utility functions to assemble the data simulators for the noise-only and noisy-signal model, and standard whitening transforms.
-- configuration.yaml: which defines several parameters used in the code including the experimental frequency resolution, the priors on the astrophysical parameters of the global 21-cm signal model, and parameters that control which astrophysical parameters are plotted in the forecast figures.
+- configuration.yaml: which defines several parameters used in the code including the experimental frequency resolution, the priors on the astrophysical and foreground parameters, and the astrophysical parameters which are plotted in the forecast figures.
 If you change the priors or resolution the entire pipeline needs to be rerun to get accurate results.

 The various figures produced in the analysis are stored in the figures_and_results directory alongside the timing_data to assess the performance of the methodology and some summary statistics of the evidence networks performance.
-The figures and data generated in the analysis for `Gessey-Jones et al. (2023) <https://ui.adsabs.harvard.edu/abs/2023arXiv230906942G>`__ are provided in this repository for reference.
+The figures and data generated in the analysis for `Gessey-Jones et al. (2023) <https://ui.adsabs.harvard.edu/abs/2023arXiv230906942G>`__ are provided in this repository for reference, alongside the figures generated for an earlier version of the letter which did not model foregrounds.

 Licence and Citation
 --------------------